 Read on to find the best burr grinder for your needs, so you can enjoy a perfect cup of coffee every time.

 What makes it great: With stainless steel burrs, a one-touch timer, and 15 ground settings (plus additional "micro-settings"), the OXO electric coffee grinder is arguably your best option at this price.
 Able to hold enough ground beans for 12 cups of coffee, the removable grounds container is made of stainless steel, which means that it's durable and also less likely to create static cling (which is a common complaint with other grinders).
 Meanwhile, the hopper (that's the top compartment) can hold as much as 3/4 cup of whole beans.
-A top-quality option that produces uniform grounds, this is the perfect pick for espresso drinkers, French press enthusiasts, and everyone in between.
+A top-quality option that produces uniform grounds, this is the perfect option for espresso drinkers, French press enthusiasts, and everyone in between.

-What fans say: "I've tried a number of grinders, some at higher prices than this one.
+One reviewer says: "I've tried a number of grinders, some at higher prices than this one.
 They all have plastic bins and thus all create static electricity.
 This one has a stainless steel bin and does not do so.
 It takes all the cleanup hassle out of grinding coffee.
 The grind adjustment and timer also work well.
 This is a superior product."

 What makes it great: If an electric burr grinder isn't for you, this conical ceramic burr grinder is your best bet.
 While it doesn't boast the ease or size of the OXO model, it does have 15 precise grind settings, as well as a glass grounds container (which also makes static cling less likely).
 As for the hopper, it can hold up to 16 grams of whole beans.
 With tough, ceramic burrs, this grinder will no-doubt require a bit of elbow grease, so it's not a great choice if your mornings are hurried.
 But many reviewers find satisfaction in the manual grind, and they also appreciate how quiet this model is.

-What fans say: "We used to have an electric burr grinder, this is by far the best grinder I’ve ever used !
+One reviewer says: "We used to have an electric burr grinder, this is by far the best grinder I’ve ever used !
 Yes, you have to do it by hand, but the coffee tastes amazing !"

-3. The Best Investment
+3. The investment grinder